jatkin-wasti/eng74_ansible_setup/README.md

 ## Writing a Playbook
 ### Main Structure
+- Define host
+- Define variables if there are any
+- Specify tasks to complete
+- Create handlers to be able to have conditional tasks
 ## Writing a Task / How to Provision
 ### Packages
 **Syntax for installing apt packages**